hgeorgsch/simplepyged/README.rst

 docs/examples.
 If you find documentation and/or examples confusing, let me know and I'll try to fix it.

-Licence
+License
 --------

-All code is licenced under GPL v.3 or newer.
+All code is licensed under GPL v.3 or newer.

 First commit to this repository was based on source from here: http://ilab.cs.byu.edu/cs460/2006w/assignments/program1.html